LamaCookies/MarmosetGroundsPrivacy/README.md

 9.1.2 Deletion of Data: Once the purpose of data collection and processing is achieved and there is no legal or business need to retain it, we ensure that personal data is deleted, anonymized, or isolated in a manner that it is inaccessible for regular use.

-9.1.3 User Account Deactivation: If you choose to deactivate or delete your BlockyWorld account, we will retain some of your information as required by legal obligations, dispute resolutions, or to enforce our agreements.
+9.1.3 User Account Deactivation: If you choose to deactivate or delete your Marmoset Grounds account, we will retain some of your information as required by legal obligations, dispute resolutions, or to enforce our agreements.

 10. YOUR RIGHTS AND CHOICES